WishingWell13/cse15l-lab-reports/Week2LabReport.md

 Here, we call the default path (without any queries) in our handleRequest method in our StringHandler class.
 This changes our URI to <http://localhost:4000/>.
 As we can see, we start out with an empty string.
 No other fields change.
 <img width="496" alt="image" src="https://user-images.githubusercontent.com/54158686/215242978-1ea0ef91-6980-46db-976e-281c86d46adb.png">

 Next, we try adding the string "\<string\>" to the string list using the path /add-message.
 We can see that it is successfully appended.
-The URI field becomes http://localhost:4000/add-message?s=<string>.
+The URI field becomes <a href="http://localhost:4000/add-message?s=<string>" >http://localhost:4000/add-message?s=<string></a>.
 We call the same handleRequest method, but it goes to the else part of the if else statement.
 Relevant arguments include the s to denote that we are passing in a string, and the message after the equal sign which is what we add to the string.
 The myString field of my code is updated to contain the passed in string.

 <img width="362" alt="image" src="https://user-images.githubusercontent.com/54158686/215243233-0d8868b2-322d-4a22-af51-d59e9a14e1c5.png">